gofynd/fdk-client-golang/documentation/APPLICATION.md

 Use this API to delete an address by its ID.
 This will returns an object that will indicate whether the address was deleted successfully or not.

 *Success Response:*

+Returns a Status object indicating the success or failure of address deletion.

+Schema: `DeleteAddressResponse`